flexper/hashnode-articles/next-protected-auth.md

 > It is good practice to have **both an accessToken and a refreshToken**.

 The **accessToken** is used to **make all the API calls** of the application to the server and **should not have a great lifespan** as we want to prevent bad intended people to sniff and use its value for wrong purposes.
 Something like a day.
+With *next-protected-app*, the **accessToken** is stored inside **localStorage.**

 The **refreshToken** on the other hand **serves to refresh the value of accessToken** without the user having to log in again, its lifespan is more something like a week, and after its expiration, the user will have to log in manually again.
-With *next-protected-app*, the **refreshToken** is stored inside **localStorage**, it does not transit through every API request like the accessToken, yet it's good practice to make the user renew it once in a while.
+With *next-protected-app*, the **refreshToken** is stored inside **a cookie**, it does not transit through every API request like the accessToken, yet it's good practice to make the user renew it once in a while.

 In order to refresh the **accessToken** of a user, we simply make a request to our server *(http://my-api.io)* with the **credentials** option to also pass cookies to the server.